andrewdavidmackenzie/flow/docs/developing/contributing.md

 Create a branch to work on, and dive in.
 Try to make descriptive commit messages of limited scope, and stick to the scope of the issue.

-Make sure all code builds, there are no clippy errors, tests pass, and docs build before pushing by running `make`.
+Make sure all code builds, there are no clippy errors, tests pass, and the books builds, before pushing, by running `make`.

 When you think you are done, you can create a Pull-Request to the upstream project.
 If you include "Fixes #xyq" in the PR description, it will close the issue "xyz"